KennedyRyan-code/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion script deletes a directory
-10-back script that changes a directory to the previous one 11-lists is  a script that lists all files in the current directory and the parent of the working directory and the /boot
+10-back script that changes a directory to the previous one 11-lists is  a script that lists all files in the current directory and the parent of the working directory and the /boot 12-file_type is  a script that prints the type of the file named